biplobsd/biplobsd.github.io/projects/action-tokens-collections.md

 ## Conclusion

-The implementation of Next.js, TailwindCSS, Firebase Firestore, and Amazon Amplifier has enabled Action Tokens Collections to address the challenge of identifying users through their public address and support multiple wallet clients.
+The implementation of Next.js, TailwindCSS, Firebase Firestore, and Amazon Amplify has enabled Action Tokens Collections to address the challenge of identifying users through their public address and support multiple wallet clients.
 The platform's privacy lock feature and ability to fetch data from URLs have added to its appeal.